Skip to content

 If you are an international student on a study permit, you may be covered by the provincial plan, though most provinces require international students to take out private insurance.
 In many cases, health insurance is provided through the institution (college or university) you are attending, which may have a relationship with a specific provider.

 If you are moving to Canada from the USA on a work permit, whether or not you may be covered by the provincial plan depends on the type of work permit.
-Click on the relevant link below for details:

-When you arrive in Canada as a foreign worker, you may have to wait up to three months to be approved for public healthcare after applying.
+When you arrive in Canada as a foreign worker, you may have to wait up to three months after commencing work to be approved for public healthcare after applying.
 Therefore, it is advised that you apply as early as possible and take out a private insurance policy to cover the waiting period.

 Note that workers in Canada under the SWAP Working Holiday program or the International Experience Canada (IEC) program must take out a private insurance policy before their work permit may be activated.
 You can view and compare insurance options here.